-Dr. Engelhardt and Dr. Ralston are happy to offer gum disease treatments to help you restore your oral health and smile after you’ve fallen victim to gum disease.
+Dr. Engelhardt, Dr. Ralston, and Dr. Nelson are happy to offer gum disease treatments to help you restore your oral health and smile after you’ve fallen victim to gum disease.
 If you have any questions or if you’re interested in any of these treatments, please call Engelhardt & Associates at 970-484-4890.
 We look forward to hearing from you!

 Non-Surgical Gum Treatments

 The foundation of your teeth includes the gums, ligaments, and bone.
 Together these structures are called the periodontium.
 When the periodontium is not healthy, it puts the teeth at risk—just as a poor foundation for a house will threaten the stability of the house.
 Signs of an unhealthy periodontium, which is often gum disease, are: gums that are red, gums that bleed easily, persistent bad breath, receded gums (gums that have pulled away from the teeth), loose teeth, and changes in the position of the bite or the teeth.
 With the proper care, there is a chance you can regain your oral health.
 This is when appropriate gum treatments come in handy.
 If you’re having an issue, make sure to come to Engelhardt & Associates as soon as possible.

 Radiographs, which are also known as X-rays, are a necessary part of the diagnostic process.
 Taking X-rays will help us make images of the teeth, tooth roots, and underlying bone.
 Because of advanced technology, taking an X-ray uses 50-70 percent less radiation compared to typical radiographs.
 Thanks to imaging software technology, digital radiography lets us enhance the images for more accurate diagnoses.

 Gingivitis is the first stage of periodontal disease, which is also known as gum disease.
 Plaque and its toxic by-products irritate the gums, which makes them sore, swollen, and likely to bleed.